StrivenWord/td_reviews/source/_posts/turning-30-with-the-wheel.md

 Whatever difficult dichotomies you may have to navigate, whatever engrossing problems or questions may lie beneath the circumstances leading you to have become a student, your particular story is one unique and inseparable thread in the shared context woven together out of our identities.
 You are already part of great things.

+## You are already part of great things.

 Much of the power of *The Wheel of Time* comes from the way it mixes philosophies and mythologies from historical civilizations and then takes us on a jaunty, popularly accessible tour of fictional cultures with recognizable facets of both East and West.
 The legends are all true, and you stand at their convergence.
 Your local community is one of the most diverse localities in America.
 You have only to look out your window to observe the connections arising out of the meeting place of different worldviews and legacies.